LoreStudio-Charles/Virtue/OnlineSubsystemMVP.md

 This allows us to add a listener to the list of ***OnAuthAboutToExpireDelegates*** that will be called when a player's auth token is about to expire.

 ##### Login
 Note: The documentation lists AccountCredentials as a type.
-The closes I could find in the docs is this struct [FOnlineAccountCredentials](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Plugins/OnlineSubsystem/Interfaces/FOnlineAccountCredentials?application_version=5.5).
+The closest I could find in the docs is this struct [FOnlineAccountCredentials](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Plugins/OnlineSubsystem/Interfaces/FOnlineAccountCredentials?application_version=5.5).